 It is not uncommon for one or both parents to relocate after a divorce.
 Whether for a new job or a fresh start, there are many reasons why you may find yourself in a situation where you must move to a new area or state.
-However, if you and your former spouse share children, your relocation will be much more complicated.
+However, relocation will be much more complicated if you and your former spouse share children.

 If you have primary custody of your child, you cannot just up and move.
-Both the child's other parent and the courts need to be notified of the move.
+The child's other parent and the courts must be notified of the move.
 Typically, you are required to serve these notifications at least 30 days before the proposed relocation.
-If your former spouse does not agree with the relocation, they can contest it.
-When this happens, you will need to get court approval before you can move your children.
+If your former spouse disagrees with the relocation, they can contest it.
+When this happens, you must get court approval before you can move your children.

 Is the Move in the Child's Best Interest?